roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 So far you have used reliability high level commands to control the motors, hidden behind these motor commands is quite a lot of [complex code](https://en.wikipedia.org/wiki/Pulse-width_modulation).
 However, very often you will need to be able to turn and off individual outputs from a computer.
 You might for example want to detonate a war head, activate an air bag or turn on some lights.
 To do these type of actions you must understand how to control voltages on the output pins of a computer.
 For this example we are going to be using an LED bar graph.

-**Step 1:**  Find in your tool box, the LED bar graph component and wire it into your circuit board as shown below:
+**Step 1:**  Find in your tool box, the LED bar graph component and wire it into your circuit board as shown below, the resistors should go into the black/blue strip on the bread board:

 <p align="center">
 <img src="./images/drawing.png" width=40%>